 Money doesn’t grow on trees!
 Money is the root of all evil!
 Those are some of the limiting beliefs that made up my money mindset up until recently.
 Here’s the thing, the way we as parents speak about money impacts our children’s money mindset.
 Instead of telling my son that I do not have the money to buy him Yeezy’s, I would rather teach him to save so he can buy himself a pair.
 I don’t want my kids to think in terms of limits.
 Instead, when there’s something they want or need, they should think about how they can earn more money.
 Being open to creating more wealth is key.

 It is our responsibility as parents to demonstrate how one should manage their emotions.
 If we cannot control our feelings, we can’t expect our little people to do so.
 When I speak about managing emotions, I’m mainly referring to snapping or shouting at our kids or in their presence.

 I had never had a difficult one on one conversation with my father up until a year ago.
 Things would happen, and they were never discussed.
 They were literally swept under the carpet, and the show would go on.
 These difficult conversations are instrumental in shaping our children’s lives.
 Not only that, but they also strengthen our relationships with our kids.

 I’ve spoken extensively about spanking in the past.
 Just like everyone else, I used to get spanked as a kid.
 And when I had my first child, I spanked him until I realised that I was parenting on autopilot.
 I would feel incredibly guilty every time I laid my hands on him.
 Hurting people isn’t in my nature, I knew I had to end that cycle of parenting.
 I was commited to find healthier ways to discipline my kids.
 I believe respect grows from love, not fear and pain.

-We don’t have to .
+We don’t have to parent the like our parents.
 We must decide which parenting habits we choose to unlearn and which to keep.
 What are some of the parenting habits that you want to unlearn?

 Photograophy by Elsie B Photography